Capillary/ecom-api-document/source/includes/_cart.md

 ## Get Saved Cart Items

-Retrieves the details of cart items saved by a specific user.
+Retrieves the details of cart items saved for a specific user.
+Cart abandoned items will be saved in the cart automatically.